 Foundation stability is also an essential requirement of a good foundation.

 A foundation structure must be stable and secure to resist any possible failure.

 In order to have good stability, the base must be rigid for greater loads that may be unevenly distributed.

 The settlement of the foundation depends on the level of the soil, therefore the soil layer should be more rigid and compact to avoid settlement of the foundation.

 The foundation structure should not be organized or displaced under the action of load and must not have differential settlement.

 Durability of the foundation:

 The structure of the foundation should be durable for many years.

-A foundation in construction is required for any building to give strong base to any building.
+A foundation in construction is required for any building to give strong base to the structure.